aiidateam/aiida-tutorials/docs/pages/2019_MARVEL_Psik_MaX/sections/verdi_shell.rst

-.. role:: raw-latex(raw)
-   :format: latex
-..

 Verdi shell and AiiDA objects
 =============================

 In this section we will use an interactive IPython environment with all the basic AiiDA classes already loaded.
 We propose two realizations of such a tool.
 The first consists of a special IPython shell where all the AiiDA classes, methods and functions are accessible.
 Type in the terminal

 .. code:: console

      verdi shell

 For all the everyday AiiDA-based operations, i.e. creating, querying, and using AiiDA objects, the ``verdi shell`` is probably the best tool.
 In this case, we suggest that you use two terminals, one for the ``verdi shell`` and one to execute bash commands.

 The second option is based on Jupyter notebooks and is probably most suitable to the purposes of our tutorial.
 Go to the browser where you have opened ``jupyter`` and click ``New`` → ``Python 2`` (top right corner).
 This will open an IPython-based Jupyter notebook based on cells where you can type portions of python code.
 The code will not be executed until you press ``Shift+Enter`` from within a cell.
 Type in the first cell

 .. code:: python

      %aiida

 and execute it.
 This will set exactly the same environment as the ``verdi shell``.
 The notebook will be automatically saved upon any modification and when you think you are done, you can export your notebook in many formats by going to ``File`` → ``Download as``.
 We suggest you to have a look to the drop-down menus ``Insert`` and ``Cell`` where you will find the main commands to manage the cells of your notebook.

 .. note::